Key Quote

 RAD — REGRESS

-Leonato undergoes devastating regression — from the genial host of Act 1 to a father who wishes his daughter dead.
-His response prioritises his own honour over Hero's wellbeing, revealing that his love was always conditional (dependent on conditions being met): he could love Hero only while she reflected well on him.
+Leonato undergoes devastating regressionregression — Moving backwards to a less developed or moral state — from the genial host of Act 1 to a father who wishes his daughter dead.
+His response prioritises his own honour over Hero's wellbeing, revealing that his love was always conditionalconditional — Subject to conditions being fulfilled; not unconditional: he could love Hero only while she reflected well on him.
 Once her reputation is tarnished, his love instantly converts to rage.

 Key Words